 Suitable toilet, changing and showering facilities for pupils and appropriate accommodation for their medical and therapy needs are provided.
 The premises are maintained to a standard commensurate with health and safety; acoustics and lighting are appropriate; water provision is adequate.
 Suitable outdoor space is provided for physical education and outdoor play.

-Boarding accommodation is adequate for the needs of all boarders, and safeguards and promotes their welfare.
+Residential accommodation is not adequate for the needs of all boarders.
+Some boarding accommodation is overcrowded and not all beds are suitable.